Page loading ... Please wait.

 Printer Friendly Page

 I have mentioned this before but it is important to remember that vanilla scented batters need a good vanilla extract.
 Buying vanilla extract can present a challenge as there are so many choices.
 The first thing to look for when buying any extract is to make sure it is labeled "pure".
-Stay away from the ones labeled "imitation" as they are made with synthetic vanilla (from glycoside found in the sapwood of certain conifers or from coal extracts) and leave a bitter aftertaste.
-The best pure vanilla extract I have found is Nielsen-Massey's Madagascar Bourbon Pure Vanilla Extract.
-You can find it in some grocery stores or else in specialty food stores.
+Stay away from the ones labeled "imitation" as they are made with synthetic vanilla and tend to leave a bitter aftertaste.

 As always, try to use a good quality semi sweet or bittersweet chocolate in this recipe as it makes all the difference.
-Bittersweet chocolate with a high cacao content will obviously give this bread a sharper chocolate taste than one made with a semi sweet chocolate.
+Bittersweet chocolate with a high cacao content will obviously give this bread a sharper chocolate flavor than one made with a semi sweet chocolate.
 The choice is yours but always use a chocolate that you enjoy eating out-of-hand.
 The best chocolates are ones that have a lovely shiny finish (a sign that the chocolate was cooked at the right temperature for the right amount of time) with that wonderful 'snap' when you break it into pieces.
-Some excellent brands are Lindt, Ghiradelli, Callebaut, Scharffen Berger or Valrhona. .

-Preheat the oven to 325 degrees F (160 degrees C) and place rack in the center of the oven.
-Butter and lightly flour a 9 by 5 x 3 inch (23 x 13 x 8 cm) loaf pan.
+Chocolate Marble Bread: Preheat your oven to 350 degrees F (180 degrees C).
+Butter (or spray with a non stick vegetable spray) a 9 by 5 x 3 inch (23 x 13 x 8 cm) loaf pan.
 Line the bottom of the pan with parchment paper.
-Set aside.

-Melt the chocolate, along with 1/4 cup (60 ml) of the milk, in a stainless steel bowl that has been placed over a saucepan of simmering water.
-Remove from heat and set aside.
+Melt the chocolate and coffee, in a stainless steel bowl that has been placed over a saucepan of simmering water.
+Remove from heat and set aside to cool to room temperature.

-In a separate bowl, whisk the flour with the baking powder and salt.
-Set aside.
+In a separate bowl, whisk or sift the flour with the baking powder and salt.

-In your electric mixer, or with a hand mixer, cream the butter and sugar until light in color and fluffy.
-Beat in the eggs, one at a time, until well combined.
-Beat in the vanilla extract.
-With the mixer on low speed, alternately add the flour mixture and sour cream/milk mixture, in three additions, beginning and ending with the flour.
-Spoon half of the batter into a separate bowl.
-Add the melted chocolate mixture to one half of the batter and fold in.
+In your electric mixer, or with a hand mixer, beat the butter and sugar until light and fluffy (about 3 minutes).
+Beat in the vanilla extract and eggs, one at a time, until well combined.
+Scrape down the sides of the bowl as needed.
+With the mixer on low speed, alternately add the flour mixture (in three addition) and sour cream (in two additions), beginning and ending with the flour.
+Spoon a little less than half of the batter into a separate bowl and then stir in the melted chocolate.

-With two spoons, place spoonfuls of the two mixtures into the prepared loaf pan alternately (chocolate, white, chocolate, etc.).
-Run a wooden skewer or knife through the two batters to achieve a marbled effect.
-Bake in preheated oven for about 50 - 55 minutes or until a toothpick inserted in the center comes out clean.
+With two spoons, place spoonfuls of the two batters alternately into your loaf pan (chocolate, white, chocolate, etc.).
+Run (don't stir) a wooden skewer or knife through the two batters to achieve a marbled effect.
+Bake in preheated oven for about 50 - 60 minutes or until a toothpick inserted into the center just comes out clean.

 Makes 1 loaf.